Animal Carcass Regulations in Alabama

 ## Animal Carcass Regulations in Maryland

-In Maryland, dead animal carcasses need to be removed in Prompt; diseased animals require immediate action
+In Maryland, dead animal carcasses need to be removed within 72 hours; diseased animals require immediate action.

 Often ≥3 ft for diseased animals